AchrafKassioui/Learning-iOS-Dev/README.md

 Compared to my original implementation with `UIGraphicsImageRenderer`, the pure Core Graphics version produces less sharp images and less saturated colors. `UIGraphicsImageRenderer` automatically generate P3 colors, and its anti-aliasing looks superior.
 I'm sure pure Core Graphics could produce similar results, for both iOS and macOS.
 But it will require further exploration.

 This is typical whenever I explore a new aspect of a programming language.
-It can be useful and even fascinating, but it often leads me down side quests that distract from the main goal.
+It can be useful and even fascinating, but it often sends me on side quests that distract from the main goal.

 ## The Magic of SwiftUI